Parents/Students » Guidelines and Policies » UCP Information Form

 • Ensures compliance with applicable federal and state laws and regulations.

-• Adopts UCP complaint policies and procedures consistent with the California Code of Regulations, Title 5 Sections 4600–4687.
+• Adopts UCP complaint policies and procedures consistent with the California Code of Regulations, Title 5 sections 4600–4694.

-• Designates a staff member to be responsible for receiving, investigating and resolving complaints and makes sure the staff member is knowledgeable about the laws/programs he or she is assigned.
+• Designates a staff member to be responsible for receiving, investigating and resolving complaints and makes sure the staff member is knowledgeable about the laws/programs they are assigned.

 • Must give the filing party an opportunity to present information and/or evidence relevant to the complaint.